 Harley from the Pokémon anime embodies this trope to the fullest.
 He's one of the most cold-hearted rival characters in the show and he treats May like crap, but he always looks fabulous doing it.
 He's "Everyone's favorite naughty coordinator."

-Pegasus from Yu-Gi-Oh! is a Camp StraightPsychopathic Manchild whose preferred monsters are based off his childhood cartoons (get him mad enough, though, and he'll bring out Relinquished).
+Pegasus from the original anime is a Camp StraightPsychopathic Manchild whose preferred monsters are based off his childhood cartoons (get him mad enough, though, and he'll bring out Relinquished).
 In case you wondered if this was limited to the dub, he's exactly as flamboyant in the original, right down to appending "-boy" to his opponent's names.

 Ziegfried and Marik to lesser degrees.